Parenting a toddler is one of the biggest responsibilities a person can shoulder.

 Your kid had lost her favorite plush pony.
 She’s lost it because she doesn’t have the habit of tidying up her room.
 Little pony is lost in a heap of toys and costumes.

-This is obviously a big deal for her because she loves the pony, and it makes her happy; it’s her friend.
+This is obviously a big deal for her because she loves the pony, making her happy; it’s her friend.

 So, what do you do about it?

 The bottom line is your kid is not in grave danger because her pony is unlocatable.
-What you need to do is empathize with your kid and let her know that you understand her problem and that you are there to support her.
+You need to empathize with your kid and let her know that you understand her problem and that you are there to support her.

 What you do next is reinforce her capability to ‘rescue’ her pony.
 This will both empower her and make her think twice about leaving her room in shambles again.